KathyZiomek/box-it/README.md

 ### Create a Category

-<p>Users can create a category that will be used to keep tasks organized and color-coordinated.</p>
+<p>Users can create a category that will be used to color-coordinate and organize tasks.</p>

 <p align="center">
   <img src="./media/04_create_category.PNG" height="75%" width="75%" alt="Create a Category Page"/>